 The Gwydyr Hotel is particularly well known to people who find their greatest pleasure in fishing and the history of local Salmon and Trout catches can still be viewed to this day.

-We offer a wide selection of home made meals cooked to order which can be taken in our spacious dining room between 12noon and 3pm or 5pm and 9pm, booking is highly recommended.
+We offer a wide selection of home made meals, cooked to order which can be taken in our spacious dining room between 12noon and 8.30pm, booking is highly recommended.

 Large bedrooms are fully equipped with direct dial telephones, colour flat screen televisions, tea/coffee making facilities, central heating throughout, all with private bath or shower, for your comfort.